 What counts as CPD?

-The simple answer is, any activity that helps you move forward and develop.
-One of the common misconceptions is that CPD is about courses.
-It can be, but courses are just one type of learning activity.
+One of the common misconceptions is that CPD is just about training courses.
+Courses can be very valuable indeed but they are just one of many ways in which you can maintain and develop your expertise - others include work based learning through tackling new things, reading and research, networking with others and so on - there is more guidance below.
 Chances are the more advanced you are in your career, the more your learning will tend to be about learning from experience.

 What should my CPD cover (CPD areas and topics)?